Cidaas/cidaas-sdk-ios-v2/README.md

 #### IVR

 To use IVR as a passwordless login, you need to configure IVR physical verification first and verify your mobile number.
-If you already verify your mobile number through account verification via IVR, by default IVR will be configured.
+If you already verified your mobile number through account verification via IVR, it is already configured.

 #### Configure IVR